Fosterline Annual Report

 - Service user feedback via web-forms

-- Survey of prospective foster carers who contacted Fosterline
+- Survey of prospective foster carers who took the fostering criteria questionnaire on the Fosterline website

-In producing this report FosterTalk has sought to establish the effect Fosterline has on encouraging prospective foster carers to complete the assessment and approval process, and to analyse the issues raised by current foster carers in order to inform and influence policy in the future.
+In producing this report FosterTalk has sought to establish the effect Fosterline has on encouraging prospective foster carers to complete the assessment and approval process, and to analyse the issues raised by current foster carers in order to inform and influence future policy.

 In addition to providing advice, information and support to prospective foster carers, Fosterline is able to provide impartial, confidential advice and signposting on a wide range of issues to existing foster carers in order to support them in their role of caring for some of society’s most vulnerable young people.